MyCaffe/MyCaffe-Samples/Loss/MultiLabelClassificationLoss/MultiLabelClassificationLoss/README.md

 - Sigmoid Cross Entropy Loss: 99.32%
 - Hinge Loss: 75.52%

-Each model uses a VGG like structure with three blocks of convolution layers, pooling and dropout.
+Each model uses a VGG like structure with three blocks of convolution, pooling and dropout layers.

 ## Hinge Loss
 The Hinge Loss calculates the loss by incorporating a margin or distance into the loss function.
 See [Understanding Hinge Loss and the SVM Cost Function](https://programmathically.com/understanding-hinge-loss-and-the-svm-cost-function/) for more information.